Understand the Alexa Gadgets Toolkit

 - The Echo device searches for a gadget to pair with.
 If the pairing is successful, the gadget and the Echo device connect over Bluetooth.

-- Information flow – From then on, the gadget and the Echo device communicate as follows:
+- Information flow – From then on, the gadget and the Echo device communicate as follows, depending on the interface type:

 Before you create a gadget, keep the following in mind: